psylinse/stream-hubspot-chat-transcript/README.md

     });
 ```

-There are a number of different [channel types](https://getstream.io/chat/docs/channel_features/?language=js), which are customizable.
-For this session we'll just use `'messaging'`.
+There are several different [channel types](https://getstream.io/chat/docs/channel_features/?language=js), which are customizable.
+For this session, we'll just use `'messaging'`.
 The `id` field is important, as our webhook will use it later.
 The third argument commands that only users with Stream id's matching `customer.id` or `supporter.id` will be allowed to enter this channel.

 ### Registration: Respond to the frontend